 We’ve all heard it time and time again, marriage is no walk in the park.
-But until you’ve been married and faced troubles, you don’t realise just how true that statement is.
+But until you’ve been married and faced troubles, you don’t realize just how true that statement is.

 Yes, we would now be ‘husband and wife’ but if our relationship was as good as I thought it was, shouldn’t it have still been the same?
 Shouldn’t we still communicate?
 Shouldn’t we still have fun?

 You can’t predict the changes that are going to happen to the people you love.
 And sometimes this leads to divorce.

 But it isn’t all doom and gloom.
-There’s life and love after divorce and a whole lot of life lessons and wisdom that comes with it.
+There is life and love after divorce and a whole lot of life lessons and wisdom that comes with it.

 1 – You KNOW Marriage Isn’t All Wedded Bliss

 For some it’s the honeymoon period, for others it might be a little bit longer (for me I didn’t get that at all in my first marriage) but there’s a time in a relationship where you just want to make your other half so happy you forget that you need to be happy too.

 These are all things that can really change the way a person acts and reacts to situations, and it may not be the way you expect.

 The second time you get married, you know that these events happen in life and in a relationship, and even if you haven’t faced any together as a couple, you know there’s a likelihood they are going to occur at some point.
-So you’re prepared for it.

 It’s like the difference between being blindfolded and getting on a roller coaster, and being on a roller coaster while being able to see.

 2 – You Are Far More Confident In Yourself and What You Want